cea-hpc/mpc/doc/sphinx/source/start.rst

 Where to find MPC Documentation?
 ================================

-MPC Documentation is a bit sparse and most of the current references one can have:
+MPC Documentation is a bit sparse and most of the current references one can have are:

 - The Official website for the whole project: (http://mpc.hpcframework.com/)
 - In-place documentation (within source code), under Doxygen formatting.
 Please note that this is currently in progress and not everything is fully documented.
 Feel free to contact one of the maintainers mentioned in the MAINTAINERS file.